coffeexcode/capstone/TESTING.md

 ### Accessing Example Results

-* If you visit our [https://www.travis-ci.com/github/coffeexcode/capstone](Travis CI) repository, you can view the website unit tests of the latest master build by selecting the job labelled "Website Unit Testing".
+* If you visit our [Travis CI](https://www.travis-ci.com/github/coffeexcode/capstone) repository, you can view the website unit tests of the latest master build by selecting the job labelled "Website Unit Testing".

 ### Understanding and Running Unit Tests